-After five long arduous months, the BART Police Department finally welcomed its new chief to the force Wednesday, ending a nationwide search for a top-cop to lead an embattled police agency that continues to deal with fallout from a fatal videotaped officer-involved shooting of an unarmed train passenger on January 1, 2009.
+After five long arduous months, the BART Police Department finally welcomed its new chief to the force Wednesday, ending a nationwide search for a top-cop to lead an embattled police agency that continues to deal with the fallout from a fatal videotaped officer-involved shooting of an unarmed train passenger on January 1, 2009.

 Kenton Rainey, 51, officially took the reins of BART Police after successfully completing a vetting process by the agency, the transit district said today.
 He was offered the position in May.